online rating search." />

-Generally those ratepayers whose property value has increased less than the average increase in rating valuation will pay less rates and those whose property value has increased by more than the average will pay more as a result of the revaluation.
+Generally those ratepayers whose property value has increased less than the average increase in rating valuation across the District will pay less rates and those whose property value has increased by more than the average will pay more as a result of the revaluation.
 For most ratepayers these changes are not significant unless their value change is significantly different than the average change.

 The amount of rates on a particular property is also affected by the total amount of rates revenue required to fund the services and programmes approved by the Council in the annual budget, and the number of new properties created through growth.